 Do Women Need More Sleep Than Men?

 6 min read

-Last Modified 17 February 2022 First Added 4 November 2021
+Last Modified 31 August 2023 First Added 4 November 2021

 Research suggests men and women differ in numerous behavioural and biological variables that affect our sleep needs.
 However, the studies on sex, gender, and sleep do need further research to better understand how these all affect each other.
 Let’s explore the potential reasons why women need more sleep than men.

-It can also be tough to sleep while pregnant as you’ve got this massive bump on your body, not only making small tasks during the day harder, but sleep too.
+Research shows that during pregnancy, developing restless leg syndrome is common in women, making sleep difficult.
+With hormone changes throughout the pregnancy, they can also experience fatigue, drowsiness, and more throughout the day.
+Growing a baby is exhausting as the foetus can take all of mum’s energy, leaving her extra tired.
+It can also be tough to sleep while pregnant as you’ve got this massive bump on your body, not only making small tasks during the day harder but sleeping too.
 And with pregnancy comes frequent urination, so as soon as you fall asleep you’re up to go to the bathroom.

 This isn’t only exhausting and makes women more tired, but it also causes many women to not get enough rest.
 As soon as you feel like you’ve just fallen asleep, you have to get up and do it all over again, meaning a lack of deep sleep.
 Although this isn’t always the case, it’s no surprise that the pressures society puts on women are exhausting and tiring.
-So let’s change that and get some equality in there and share the housework and caregiving.
+So let’s change that and get some equality and share the housework and caregiving.

 How much sleep you need varies and changes with age.
 Of course, babies’ sleep patterns differ and they need the most sleep.
 But how much sleep you need all depends on factors such as hormones, lifestyle factors, and medical conditions.
-On average an adult, regardless of sex, needs 7-9 hours of sleep every night, with women needing an extra 20 minutes’ worth of a lie-in!
+On average an adult, regardless of sex, needs 7-9 hours of sleep every night, with women needing an extra 20 minutes worth of a lie-in.